azuredevcollege/trainingdays/day6/challenges/challenge4.md

 This output shows us which commands have been executed and which layers have been created as a result of these commands.
 This also gives us some clues about how an image is created.

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using ```docker build```, users can create an automated build that executes several command-line instructions in succession.
+Using ```docker image build```, users can create an automated build that executes several command-line instructions in succession.
 Each instruction that changes anything creates a new layer.
 The Docker daemon runs the instructions in the Dockerfile one-by-one, committing the result of each instruction to a new image if necessary, before finally outputting the ID of your new image.
 It's now time to create our first image.
 </details>

 ***